SYMBOLISM IN “EVERYDAY USE” BY ALICE WALKER

 Symbolism is portrayed in the book by the use of the yard which belongs to Mama.
 Here it represents the private and unrestricted life that Mama enjoys at the expense of the regrets and challenges she has been through.
 Surprisingly enough, the yard appears in the first and the last sentences of the story to connect the events that unfold.
 It is worth noting that the yard has been prepared for the forthcoming of Dee.
 Mama is overly concerned with the general outlook of the yard, putting more emphasis on the wavy patterns that they make in the dirt as they were trying to make it look appealing to the eyes (Walker and Christian 43).

-Read also: Why TopEssayWriting is the best service to pay for essay online.
+Read also: Why TopEssayWriting is among the top paper writing services online.

 Mama humorously praises the specifications of the yard and the luxurious parts associated with it which she compares with a living room of an extended rich family (Walker Christian 77).
 Here, the outside of the house represents freedom from many sufferings.
 On the other hand, inside of the house denotes restraint and some level of discomfort.
 The heated debate on who will possess the quilts take place in the house where varied articles arouse Dee to remember about her past.
 However, the yard is an easy escape where Mama can spend her time without having any regrets in mind.
 So to speak, for her and Maggie, the yard stimulates a sense of safety where they can exercise some bit of control over the environment.